Bi Dev Guide Ext Data Format

 Yes for

-The format of the date value Deprecated for numeric values See also
+The format of the date or numeric value See also Date Formats and

 only